Mega Man: Mega Man X

 Capcom wanted a redesign in graphics and control as the Mega Man series moved from the NES to the SNES, prompting the creation of the Mega Man X series in 1993.
 Set years in the future, this series follows the story of Mega Man's successor, X, a new advanced robot that has complete free will over his actions, thoughts and feelings.
 X, a creation of Dr. Light, was put into suspended animation and uncovered 100 years in the future by a researcher named Dr. Cain.
+X is used as a template to mass produce other similarly sentient androids, dubbed "Reploids", and X subsequently joins a peacekeeping organization called the Maverick Hunters, who are employed to track down and eliminate Reploids that become violent, or "go Maverick".
+The Mavericks X fights in the games are generally influenced and commanded by Sigma, the former leader of the Maverick Hunters who went Maverick himself.

 The Mega Man X series features more detailed 16-bit graphics and greater freedom of movement.
 In the Mega Man X series, the characters grow in abilities and power as the game progresses.
-While the gameplay loop and combat is largely similar to the Classic Mega Man series, Mega Man X series differs from its increased emphasis on mobility, with X being able to dash and reach higher places through the use of his various armors gained throughout the games, as well as its more mature story than its predecessor.

-As the series progressed, various other player characters have appeared, such as fellow Maverick Hunter Zero who was created by Dr. Wily of the Classic series, and Axl, a Reploid with an adolescent personality who has the ability to shape-shift into other Reploids.
+While the gameplay loop and combat is largely similar to the Classic Mega Man series, Mega Man X series differs with its increased emphasis on mobility, with X being able to dash, jump up walls, and acquire various armors, as well as its more mature story than its predecessor.
+As the series progressed, various other player characters have appeared, such as Zero, a fellow Maverick Hunter and the final creation of Dr. Wily, and Axl, a Reploid with an adolescent personality who has the ability to shape-shift into other Reploids.
 Zero would later star in his own spin-off series, Mega Man Zero.